 Radial velocity observations of nearby solar-like stars have been used to detect 117 Jupiter-sized planets orbiting 102 stars.
 Of these Doppler-detected extra-solar giant planets (EGPs), sixteen could be classified as "51 Peg-like" or "roasters."
 Roaster planets are characterized by small orbital distances (~0.1 AU), high effective temperatures (900 K $\leq T \leq 1500$ K), and expanded atmospheres.
-The Doppler technique used to detect extrasolar planets provides only the minimum mass (M_psin(i)).
-The minimum masses for these planets are between ~0.44 and ~1.3 M{Jup}.
+The Doppler technique used to detect extrasolar planets provides only the minimum mass ($M_p sin(i)$).
+The minimum masses for these planets are between ~0.44 and ~1.3 M{Jup} .
 Knowledge of the stellar mass combined with modeling the precise photometric transit measurements provides estimates of the basic system parameters such as the orbital inclination and planetary radius.
 Determining the orbital inclination removes the sin(i) dependency in the planetary mass estimate.
 To date, only two planets (OGLE-TR-56b, HD 209458b) have been observed to transit their host stars.

-Henry et al. (1999) reported the first detection of a transit for HD 209458b.
-The minimum mass for HD 209458b as determined by the Doppler technique is $M_p sin(i) \sim 0.62 M{Jup}$ (Henry et al. 2000, Charbonneau et al. 2000).
-The transit fixes the orbital inclination at $i = 86.6^{\circ} \pm 0.14$ (Brown et al. 2001), which leaves HD 209458b with a true mass of $\sim 0.63 M{Jup}$: quite comfortably a planet-sized body.
+Henry et al. [2] reported the first detection of a transit for HD 209458b.
+The minimum

+CP713, The Search for Other Worlds: Fourteenth Astrophysics Conference, edited by S. S. Holt and D. Demings © 2004 American Institute of Physics 0-7354-0190-X/04/\$22.00 mass for HD 209458b as determined by the Doppler technique is $M_p \sin(i) \sim 0.62 M{Jup}$ [3, 4].
+The transit fixes the orbital inclination at $i = 86.6^{\circ} \pm 0.14$ [1], which leaves HD 209458b with a true mass of $\sim 0.63 M{Jup}$: quite comfortably a planet-sized body.